 - Equaide – I wrote to the owner of this company, as their website refuses to disclose any ingredients, but I did not receive a response.

-One other product worth talking about is slaked lime (also called slack lime) – it is the primary ingredient in Wonder Dust and sold in most tack stores.
+One other product worth discussing is slaked lime (also called slack lime) – it is the primary ingredient in Wonder Dust and sold in most tack stores.
 It seems that this product has gotten a bad rep in certain cases because the slake lime (calcium oxide “slaked” with water to form calcium hydroxide) dries out the wound, forms a scab and in some cases seems to dry it out too much.
-However, if you were in a rainy, humid climate, where wound healing was impaired because the wound was too wet (fungus loves moist environments!), I can see that slaked lime would work well.
+However, if you were in a rainy, humid climate, where wound healing was impaired because the wound was too wet (fungus loves moist environments!), that would not be an issue.
 As Dr. Widgerow points out:

 “Accordingly, it has been suggested that low oxygen levels and high moisture can stimulate granulation tissue formation…”

-Alternatively, if you didn’t want to apply a mixture and you needed or wanted to keep the wound bandaged, you could also use a semi-permeable dressing that would allow air to get through and also sop up any extra moisture (exudate) from the wound:
+Alternatively, if you didn’t want to apply any topical treatment and you needed or wanted to keep the wound bandaged, you could also use a semi-permeable dressing that would allow air to get through and also sop up any extra moisture (exudate) from the wound:

 “The converse approach has therefore been used to treat hypergranulation – vapour permeable dressings (increased oxygen) with low moisture (absorbent dressing) to replace any occlusive dressing that may have been used.”